afonsojramos/spotify-details-extractor/README.md

 ### Firefox

-Navigate to `about:addons`, select **Install Add-on From File...** and choose the extension that you've downloaded from the [GitHub releases page](https://github.com/afonsojramos/spotify-details-extractor/releases/latest).
+Navigate to `about:addons`, select **Install Add-on From File...** and choose the `.xpi` extension that you've downloaded from the [GitHub releases page](https://github.com/afonsojramos/spotify-details-extractor/releases/latest).

+### Chromium

+Navigate to `chrome://extensions` and drag the `.crx` extension that you've downloaded from the [GitHub releases page](https://github.com/afonsojramos/spotify-details-extractor/releases/latest).

 ## Motivation

 Currently, my personal website uses a [JSON Database](https://github.com/afonsojramos/afonsojramos.me/blob/main/data/music.json) to store the details of my favorite albums of the year.

-Each entry is contructed by the following JSON schema:
+Each entry is constructed by the following JSON schema:

 ```json
 {